 I. Orientation and Mentoring Information .
 2 II.
-The Powers That Be .
-4 III.
+The Powers That Be 4 III.
 Requirements for the graduate degree A. General requirements B. Requirements for the M.S. degree C. Requirements for the Ph.D. degree .
-5 9 IV.
-Department facilities 16 V. Financial support for graduate students A. Graduate Program support B. External support .
-18 VI.
+5 .
+8 V. Financial support for graduate students A. Graduate Program support B. External support 16 IX.
+Requirements for TA and GSR hiring 18 VI.
 The role of graduate students in the Department of Earth and Planetary Sciences (rights and responsibilities) 19 VII.
-What to do if you are having problems 22 VIII.
-Department of Earth and Planetary Sciences Collections Policy 23 IX.
-Requirements for TA and GSR hiring 25 X. Quick Reference for M.S. and Ph.D. .
-26
+What to do if you are having problems 21 IV.
+Department facilities and intranets 23 VIII.
+Department of Earth and Planetary Sciences Collections Policy 25 X. Quick Reference for M.S. and Ph.D.
+27